WELCOME TO DALLAS!

 AMERICAN / BURGERS / STEAKHOUSE

 — Located in downtown Dallas, Euless, and Ft.
 Worth.
 Get their truffle fries.
 Trust me.
-And if you really want to go over on your calories, try one of their shakes.
+And if you really want to go over your calories, try one of their shakes.

 — With only 11 locations across the nation, I highly recommend you stop by when you’re in Dallas.
 I’ve personally been to 4-5 of their restaurants and always get The Classic with fried onion strings.
 And if it’s cheat meal time, grab their homemade peanut butter and brownie custard shake.
 It’s also black-owned by co-founder, Jason Boso.